• CrimeConUK: September 2021

 In the interviews with Stephen Michaud, Bundy does say some things that align almost perfectly with DID.

-When speaking in third-person of “the individual,” who is actually himself, he describes the power of “the entity.”
+When speaking in the third-person of “the individual,” who is actually himself, he describes the power of “the entity.”

 The condition continued to grow until it controlled him.
 He would hear a voice and did as the entity told him to do.
 As Bundy cradles the tape recorder and begins to elaborate, his beady, crystal blue eyes turn to pure black and a small welt begins to form under his eye.